usegalaxy-eu/website/_events/2021-01-15-webinars-adv-features-session4.md

 Speed up your data analysis with Galaxy: Features no one knows about

 - User-preference options
-- Data privacy, collaboration, and sharing options
+- Data privacy, collaboration, and sharing
-- Your-own-reference genome
+- Visualizations and graphing
-- Restart tools and workflows
+- Edit a dataset directly
-- Visualisations
+- Rerun a tool without resetting all parameters

 #### Speakers